darkn3rd/oop-tut/js/coffee/README.md

 ## Discoveries

+I am new to CoffeeScript (3 days), and this is what I have noticed so far, as a newbie...

 CoffeeScript has a lot of excellent syntax sugar that automates extremely tedious, verbose, and gnarly code in JavaScript.
 I would generally prefer to code in CoffeeScript, but there's are a few issues that may cause CoffeeScript to become unusable:

 * CoffeeScript automatically creates `var` statements for any variables initially defined.
 There are some patterns in JavaScript where this is undesirable, such as calling a method that might indirectly create these in your object, and so explicitly creating variables will cause such methods to fail.